Everything You Need to Know About Renters Insurance in 2025

 Not Adding Your Landlord to Your Coverage

-Now that you know the ins and outs of how to get rental insurance, it’s time to start apartment hunting.
-If you live in a competitive rental market, landlords may consider you a more desirable tenant, and you could use your renters insurance to negotiate on rent.
-Mention it as part of your apartment hunt to set yourself apart from the competition.
+Now that you know the ins and outs of how to get rental insurance, it’s time to start looking for your dream apartment.
+If you live in a competitive rental market, having renters insurance will make you a more desirable tenant and help you negotiate on rent.

 Ready to find the perfect rental for you?
 Sign up with Apartment List and take our personalized quiz to find your next place.
 With us, you’ll spend 5 minutes and save 50 hours searching.